tinygrox/spacehaven-modloader/README.md

 2. Click the "Open Mods Folder" button to open your game's `mods` folder.

-3. Download some mods and copy them in.
-There are a few example mods available from [the releases page](https://github.com/anatarist/spacehaven-modloader/releases) or you can find them elsewhere on the internet.
+3. Download some mods and copy them into the `mods` folder.
+Mods can be found on [NexusMods](https://www.nexusmods.com/spacehaven).
 When you're done your game folder should look something like this:

 ```
 spacehaven.jar